-In 1996, Mr Sanders founded Navigator Resources Limited and guided that company from initial project acquisition to ASX-listing.
-He then oversaw the building of a two million ounce gold resource inventory through discovery and acquisition and established the Cummins Range rare earth resource.
-Subsequently, Mr Sanders was responsible for identifying and acquiring Breaker's projects.
+Mr Sanders was responsible for identifying Breaker's initial projects and guiding the Company to a successful ASX listing in 2012.
+Mr Sanders previously founded Navigator Resources Limited and steered that company from initial project acquisition to ASX-listing.
+He then managed the building of a two million ounce gold resource inventory through discovery and acquisition and identified the Cummins Range rare earth resource.